spryker/spryker-docs/docs/scos/user/intro-to-spryker/202108.0/about-spryker-documentation.md

 title: About Spryker documentation
 description: Spryker Documentation is a central hub for knowledge and information about the Spryker Commerce OS.
 originalLink: https://documentation.spryker.com/2021080/docs/about-documentation
+originalArticleId: 685607f6-27a6-4a09-9f39-29c637378167
 redirect_from:
   - /2021080/docs/about-documentation
   - /2021080/docs/en/about-documentation
+  - /docs/about-documentation
+  - /docs/en/about-documentation
 ---

-Spryker Documentation is a central hub for knowledge and information about the [Spryker Commerce OS](https://documentation.spryker.com/docs/about-spryker#what-is-the-spryker-commerce-os--scos--).
+Spryker Documentation is a central hub for knowledge and information about the [Spryker Commerce OS](/docs/scos/user/intro-to-spryker/{{ page.version }}/about-spryker.html#what-is-the-spryker-commerce-os--scos--).
 It details the aspects involved with setting up and using Spryker for your project.

 We try to organize our documentation in such a way that it would be easy to find and utilize for various target users.
 To achieve this, we do the following:

 * [Split documentation](#documentation-breakdown) into documentation for specific target groups and tasks they want to accomplish.
 * Separate feature documentation into articles for various [personas](#personas): Developer, Back-Office User, and Shop User.
-* Version documentation according to the [product releases](https://documentation.spryker.com/docs/release-notes).
+* Version documentation according to the [product releases](/docs/scos/user/intro-to-spryker/{{ page.version }}/releases/release-notes/release-notes.html).
 To select a version for a specific product release, choose the version in the green dropdown on the right of each article.
 *	Use [tags](#tags) to distinct documentation by product versions and help you understand whether the documentation refers to B2B or B2C features.
 <!--* Use [In-App assistant](#inapp) to allow finding documentation faster.-->

 ## Documentation Breakdown
 The Spryker documentation is broken into the following sections:
-**[About](https://documentation.spryker.com/docs/about-spryker)**: Is for people who are thinking about adopting the Spryker Commerce OS.
+**[About](/docs/scos/user/intro-to-spryker/{{ page.version }}/about-spryker.html)**: Is for people who are thinking about adopting the Spryker Commerce OS.
 Here you will find all the information you need to help you make your decision.
 This section also contains the Spryker release notes, documentation updates, and news.
-**[Features](https://documentation.spryker.com/docs/features)**: Contains descriptions of all Spryker features categorized into Capabilities.
+**[Features](/docs/scos/dev/features/{{ page.version }}/overview-of-the-feature-guides.html)**: Contains descriptions of all Spryker features categorized into Capabilities.
 Feature overview pages contain a list of tasks and articles relevant for Developers, Back Office Users, and Shop Users.
-See [Personas](https://documentation.spryker.com/docs/about-documentation#personas) for more information about these target groups.
+See [Personas](/docs/scos/user/intro-to-spryker/{{ page.version }}/about-spryker-documentation.html#personas) for more information about these target groups.
-**[User Guides](https://documentation.spryker.com/docs/about-user-guides)**: Meant primarily for the end-users who need assistance navigating and using features of the Spryker Back Office and Storefront.
+**[User Guides](/docs/scos/user/user-guides/{{ page.version }}/about-user-guides.html)**: Meant primarily for the end-users who need assistance navigating and using features of the Spryker Back Office and Storefront.
-**[Glue API Guides](https://documentation.spryker.com/docs/en/glue-rest-api)**: Provides an overview of the Glue Rest API feature resources.
-To learn general information on the Glue API infrastructure, see [Glue Infrastructure](https://documentation.spryker.com/docs/en/glue-infrastructure).
+**[Glue API Guides](/docs/scos/dev/glue-api-guides/{{ page.version }}/glue-rest-api.html)**: Provides an overview of the Glue Rest API feature resources.
+To learn general information on the Glue API infrastructure, see [Glue Infrastructure](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/glue-api/glue-infrastructure.html).
 These guides are meant both for developers and the API users.
-**[Developer Guides](https://documentation.spryker.com/docs/about-developer-guides)**: Meant for the developers and contain instructions on how to install and configure Spryker for your project.
+**[Developer Guides](/docs/scos/dev/developer-guides/{{ page.version }}/overview-of-the-developer-guides.html)**: Meant for the developers and contain instructions on how to install and configure Spryker for your project.
 This section will also help you understand the technical essentials and concepts of the Spryker Commerce OS.
-**[Technology Partners](https://documentation.spryker.com/docs/partner-integration)**: Here, the developers will find the instructions on how to integrate third-party technology partners into your Spryker project.
+**[Technology Partners](/docs/scos/dev/technology-partners/{{ page.version }}/technology-partner-integration.html)**: Here, the developers will find the instructions on how to integrate third-party technology partners into your Spryker project.
-**[Migration and Integration](https://documentation.spryker.com/docs/about-migration-integration)**: Holds feature integration and module migration guides for the developers.
+**[Migration and Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/about-migration-and-integration-guides.html)**: Holds feature integration and module migration guides for the developers.
-**[Tutorials and HowTos](https://documentation.spryker.com/docs/about-tutorials)**: Contains step-by-step instructions on how to perform all types of technical tasks with the Spryker Commerce OS.
+**[Tutorials and HowTos](/docs/scos/dev/tutorials-and-howtos/{{ page.version }}/about-tutorials.html)**: Contains step-by-step instructions on how to perform all types of technical tasks with the Spryker Commerce OS.
 This section is meant for developers.

 ## Personas
 In our documentation, we refer to the following personas: